myconnec/testcode/terraform/s3_mount/README.md

 Connechub

-# Infrasstrucuture Configuration
+# Process

-Phase 1:

-Make it work
+Phase 1: Make it work <- we are here

-Phase 2:

-Make it right
+Phase 2: Make it right

-Phase 3:

-Make it fast
+Phase 3: Make it fast

 # Usage